Roachh/Roachh/README.md

 🎓 Computer Engineering graduate

-📚 Currently focused on Front-End development with React.js / Next.js, using Express.js / MongoDB as Back-End.
+📚 Currently focused on Front-End development with React.js / Next.js, using Express.js / MongoDB as Back-End and React Native for mobile development.
 Mostly self-guided learner.

 <br />